 Due to the huge heat generated by this chip, Dell currently only uses the processor on a 15.6-inch thin and light notebook to ensure its heat dissipation, and it is equipped with an extremely luxurious cooling module.

-Today, we bring you the disassembly of Dell XPS15 9575 micro-border 2-in-1 laptop.
+Today, we bring you the disassembly of the Dell XPS15 9575 micro-border 2-in-1 laptop.
 As a high-end product with a price of $2000, what is its internal design?
 Let’s take a look.

 In this guide, I will remove the bottom case of Dell XPS15 9575 to access its internal component.
 I will remove the battery, M.2 SSD, CMOS battery, heat sink, cooling fan, speaker, and keyboard.